-For those looking for alternate sources of income, day trading may seem like the perfect way to earn a few extra bucks.
-Even though the success rate of this form of trading is comparatively low, a record number of amateur traders are now making the most of their spare time by trying their hand at stock market investing.
+Day trading may seem like the perfect way to earn a few extra bucks.
+Even though the success rate of this form of trading is comparatively low.

 Unfortunately, only a few of them will experience any real success.
-Traders are attracted to day trading by the prospect of huge successes.
-But what few people are being told is that they run an equal risk of experiencing big losses, too.
+Most of the trader or think that day trading is a successful way to invest.
+But what few people are being told is that they run an equal risk of experiencing big losses.

-At the end of the day, if you want to day trade in 2020 with any real chance of returns, you need to be financially secure enough to comfortably lose any investments you make, before you take the plunge.
+At the end of the day, if you want to day trade during covid in 2021 with any real chance of returns, you need to be financially secure enough to comfortably lose any investments you make, before you take the plunge.

-There are several reasons why day trading is not the ideal option for making money in the trading market, and why long-term investments are a better choice.
+There are several reasons why day trading is not the ideal option for making money in the trading market.
+This can lead you to think that long-term investments are a better choice.

-Ultimately, even the stocks that day traders have traditionally experienced success with are volatile at the moment, and certainly don’t guarantee returns.
+Ultimately, even the stocks that day traders have traditionally experienced success with are volatile at the moment.
+Certainly don’t guarantee returns.